New regulations, and why publishing a sustainability report in multiple languages is worth the effort

 Mandatory since 2017

-In countries such as Denmark, France and the Netherlands, companies of a certain size have for years been required to publish a management report on social and environmental issues.
-Starting with the current financial year, sustainability reports are also obligatory for companies in Germany, in line with an EU guideline that was passed in 2014.
+In countries such as Denmark, France and the Netherlands, companies of a certain size have been required to publish a management report on social and environmental issues for years now.
+Starting with the current financial year, sustainability reports in line with an EU guideline passed in 2014 are also obligatory for companies in Germany.
 The obligation applies to